Sant Prahlad Ji & The Evil King Harnakhas

 Gurbani writes the following about Prehlad Ji’s history:

-Sanda and Marka also complained to King Harnakhs that "Prahlaad has gone on the wrong path, and has made all the other students wrong too.
+Sanda and Marka also complained to King Harnakhs that "Prahlaad has gone astray, and has made all the other students wrong too.
 He does not listen to what we say, and he continues to sing the praises of God.
 He has influenced the people of Multan to worship one ultimate creator too."
 Prahlaad Ji was quickly summoned by his father.

 To be continued...